Coding4NUS/tp/docs/UserGuide.md

 ### Edit assignment: `editassignment` (`edita`)

-Edits an existing assignment for people in the current group .
+Edits an existing assignment for students in the current group .

 Format:
 * `editassignment a/ASSIGNMENT_NAME [na/NEW_ASSIGNMENT_NAME] [d/NEW_DUE_DATE] [mm/NEW_MAX_MARKS]`